 With that in mind, it’s no surprise Sony has named Carnage as the big bad in Venom, according to The Hollywood Reporter.
 As fans know, Carnage is also an alien Symbiote, similar to Venom.
 But in this case, the Symbiote bonds with an evil, severely unstable serial killer named Cletus Kasady, resulting in the villain known as Carnage.

-Casting for the role of Carnage has yet to be announced, although several names, including Gotham’s Cameron Monaghan and Hamilton’s Lin-Manuel Miranda, have thrown their hat into the ring.
+Casting for the role of Carnage has yet to be announced, although several names, including Gotham’s Cameron Monaghan and Hamilton’s Lin-Manuel Miranda, threw their hats into the ring.
 At this time, it’s still unclear as to who will be playing the role.

 3. Spider-Man will not appear